Products in double categories, revisited: Functors between double categories with coproducts

-\end{itemize} Similarly, $\DblFam(F)$ acts on families of arrows and cells by post-whiskering with $F$.
-The composition and identity comparisons for $\DblFam(F)$ are families of composition and identity comparisons for $F$, to be described in greater detail in \cref{sec:lax-functors} when they are needed.
+\end{itemize} Similarly, $\DblFam(F)$ acts on families of arrows and cells by applying $F$ elementwise to arrows and cells.
+The composition and identity comparisons for $\DblFam(F)$ are families of composition and identity comparisons for $F$, to be described in greater detail in Section \ref{sec:lax-functors} when they are needed.
 In particular, $\DblFam(F)$ is pseudo whenever $F$ is. \end{construction}

 Given that the double functor $\DblFam(F)$ acts by post-composition with $F$, it is only a mild abuse of notation to write $F\vec{x} \coloneqq \DblFam(F)(I,\vec{x})$ and $F\vec{m} \coloneqq \DblFam(F)(A,\vec{m})$ for this ``elementwise'' application, and we will often do so.